zamboney/CastReferencePlayer/README.md

 **This is a reference receiver app to be used as the starting point for your custom receiver**

+**NOTE: The receiver code refers to the Autoplay UI logic as "PreviewMode" since the reference receiver already supports a playback feature called "autoplay".**

 Here is the list of other reference apps:
 * [Android Sender: CastVideos-android](https://github.com/googlecast/CastVideos-android)
 * [iOS Sender: CastVideos-ios](https://github.com/googlecast/CastVideos-ios)